qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

   point geometry type and contains such fields.
 If the coordinates are defined as degrees/minutes/seconds, activate the
   |checkbox|:guilabel:`DMS coordinates` checkbox.
+  Provide the appropriate :guilabel:`Geometry CRS` using the |setProjection|
+  :sup:`Select CRS` widget.
 * |radioButtonOn|:guilabel:`Well known text (WKT)` option if the spatial information is represented as WKT: select the :guilabel:`Geometry field` containing the WKT geometry and choose the approriate :guilabel:`Geometry field` or let QGIS auto-detect it.
+  Provide the appropriate :guilabel:`Geometry CRS` using the |setProjection|
+  :sup:`Select CRS` widget.
 * If the file contains non-spatial data, activate |radioButtonOn| :guilabel:`No geometry (attribute only table)` and it will be loaded as an ordinary table.

-Beside the features geometry information, you can also set the layer's :guilabel:`Geometry CRS` using the |setProjection| :sup:`Select CRS` widget.

 Layer settings
 ..............